NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 * Explore and plot the AOP discrete lidar point cloud contents in Python using the `laspy` package
 * Read in and plot the AOP L3 raster data products (CHM, DTM, DSM) in Python using the `rasterio` package

-## Requirements
+### Requirements

 To follow along with this code, you will need to install **Python 3.x**.
-This tutorial was developed and testing using Python 3.9, so if you are installing Python for the first time, we recommend that version.
+This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version.

 We recommend following along in **Jupyter Notebooks** so you can run each cell "chunk" individually, although you can also use a different IDE (Interactive Development Environment) of your choice.
 If not using **Jupyter**, we recommend using **Spyder**, which has similar functionality.

-* **Install Python and Jupyter Notebooks**
+* **Install Python 3.x and Jupyter Notebooks**
-   * You can install Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.
+You can install both Python, Jupyter Notebooks, and Spyder by downloading <a href="https://www.anaconda.com/products/distribution" target="_blank">Anaconda</a>.

 * **Install required Python packages**